 The ukiyo-e illustration of a crane used in the feature image for this post is by Mochizuki Gyokusen (望月玉泉), available as a public domain image here on RawPixel.com.
 Editing was done using Canva.com.

-Update: I have published a slightly edited, annotated version of this story in this e-book along with two other stories by the same author.
+Update: I have published a slightly edited version of this story in this paperback book, along with several other stories by the same author.

 The Crane’s Flute